Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: System Model

-The parametrization of the predictor is done for the following special case of the system model: The nodes are randomly distributed according to a Poisson point process (PPP) $\ppp$ of intensity $\lambda$.
-Such node placement with random access is of widespread use in the literature to approximate wireless sensor networks.
-In recent years this model has also been intensively applied (with some considerations) to the analysis of cellular networks in general and to device-to-device communication technologies in particular (see \cite{Lin2013,ElSawy2014,Lee2015,Erturk2013,Ye2014,schmidt2015underlay}).
-The message duration $\msglen$ is the same for all transmissions, which yields an expected traffic intensity of $\txp\msglen$ interferers in each slot.
-The path gain is modeled by $g(x,\xi)=\left\|x-\xi\right\|^{-\alpha}$ with path loss exponent $\alpha > 2$ and assuming some normalization.
+The channel is described by a standard model with distance-dependent attenuation and small-scale fading due to multipath propagation.
+The path gain is $g(x,\xi)=\min(1,\left\|x-\xi\right\|^{-\alpha})$ with path loss exponent $\alpha > 2$ and some normalization.
 Small-scale fading is modeled by Rayleigh fading with $\expect{h^2(\ti)}=1$.
-The reception power is then exponentially distributed.
-The widespread Jakes Doppler model \cite{Jakes} describes the continuous time evolution of the wireless channel.
-It assumes uniform scatterers directions which make it fit well a wide range of propagation environments.
-Its autocorrelation function is given by

-where $J_0(\cdot)$ is the zeroth order Bessel function of the first kind and $\nu_{\rm max}=\nu$ the maximum expected mobile speed.
-We define $\chlen$ as the time lag for which the channel autocorrelation function first reaches zero.
-This system model is called base system in the following.
+The channel gain $h^2(\ti)$ is then exponentially distributed.
+The Jakes-Doppler model~\cite{Jakes} describes the continuous time evolution of the wireless channel.
+It assumes uniform scatterers' directions which makes it fit well for a wide range of propagation environments.
+Its amplitude's autocorrelation function~is $\rho_J(\tau)\!=\!J_0(2\pi\tau\nu_{\rm max})$, where $J_0(\cdot)$ is the zeroth-order Bessel function of the first kind and $\nu_{\rm max}=\nu$ is the maximum expected speed.
+The channel coherence time $\chlen$ is the time lag for which the channel autocorrelation first reaches a small threshold, which is zero in this~article.